 Indeed, I am somewhat concerned that my prolonged absence might mean that Publix stop baking it because of a dramatic drop in sales while I’m gone.
 Which would be a huge shame, although these days I stop by just as much to have a nice chat with the very friendly ladies behind the counter.
 Sometimes they even bake an extra pastry just for me in anticipation of my next visit!

 But I have a confession to make to those ladies.
 While in Bar Harbor, I was weak and unfaithful.
+2— this is how many comments there are on this paragraph.
+Click to read them.

 In the mornings, I spent a lot of time with Brian and the ever-smiling Madina, who’s from Kazakhstan.
 They work at at 59 Cottage.
 The breakfasts are great there, but the people are greater.
 (Madina: I meant what I said.)
+2— this is how many comments there are on this paragraph.
+Click to read them.

 And I spent two wonderful evenings at Bar Harbor Cheesecake with Eric, Taryn, Keith, Taddeus, Salomon, Amy, and many others (all from Indiana).
 The cheesecakes are light and delicious, and the wines, ports and sherries that accompanied them were delightful.
 But the company was on another level altogether.